-These policies should include individual schools having:
+These policies should include individual schools and colleges having:

-- an effective child protection policy - a behaviour policy, which includes measures to prevent bullying (including cyberbullying, prejudice-based and discriminatory bullying) - a staff behaviour policy (sometimes called the code of conduct) which should, amongst other things, include low-level concerns, allegations against staff and whistleblowing, plus acceptable use of technologies (including the use of mobile devices), staff/pupil relationships and communications including the use of social media. - appropriate safeguarding arrangements in place to respond to children who go missing from education, particularly on repeat occasions - Governing bodies and proprietors should take a proportionate risk-based approach to the level of information that is provided to temporary staff, volunteers and contractors.
+- an effective child protection policy - a behaviour policy, which includes measures to prevent bullying (including cyberbullying, prejudice-based and discriminatory bullying) - a staff the code of conduct which should, amongst other things, include low-level concerns, allegations against staff and whistleblowing, plus acceptable use of technologies (including the use of mobile devices), staff/pupil relationships and communications including the use of social media. - appropriate safeguarding arrangements in place to respond to children who go missing from education, particularly on repeat occasions

+The Board of Trustes and proprietors should take a proportionate risk-based approach to the level of information that is provided to temporary staff, volunteers and contractors.